-Since our 14-pound (6.4 kg) Fatty McFatPants cat was too heavy to fly in-cabin, he was the obvious choice to fly in the cargo hold.
+Since our 14-pound (6.4 kg) Fatty McFatPants cat, Brisco, was too heavy to fly in-cabin, he was the obvious choice to fly in the cargo hold.
 Though I worried about him on the long journey, the airline employees and security staff members we encountered were all considerate and sensitive to his needs.
 Besides being hot and perhaps a bit dehydrated when we were reunited with him in Geneva, he arrived safely.

 6. Anticipate the total cost.

 The total cost of vet appointments, vaccinations, and transportation fees will vary widely depending on your breed of pet, the size, your country of import, and your chosen method of transport.
 We can still give you some idea of the fees to expect, however, particularly if you’re moving overseas with a small dog or average sized cat.

 Our pets were up-to-date on vaccinations so we didn’t have those costs.
 Prices below are per pet, with no appreciable difference in fees for our 9-pound cat, 10-pound dog, or 14-pound cat.

 $55 – Vet appointment for European microchip implantation and required updated rabies vaccination.
 You will need this even if your pet has an American microchip and is current on rabies vaccinations.

 $118 – Final vet appointment for a full annual exam and completion of the International Health Certificate. $40 of this cost is for the certificate.
 If your vet charges less for the annual exam, this total will be cheaper for you.